Not so quiet resilience

 A much more plausible reason may be that tennis is hardly considered a mass sport – whether in South Africa or elsewhere.
 However, Samaai’s own involvement in tennis as a player and administrator and the deep well of organized tennis culture in coloured, Indian and African townships under apartheid, undermines that popular perception.
 Samaai’s father, for example, played tennis in the 1930s, belonged to a club in Paarl and later built a tennis court for his sons in their backyard.
 Samaai himself met his wife on the court and they played mixed doubles together in amateur tournaments organized by a well-coordinated national coloured tennis association around the province and the country.
 Nevertheless, to this day, most South Africans experience tennis as a TV sport happening somewhere in Europe or North America, living vicariously through Venus and Serena Williams or Roger Federer (whose mother is a white South African; Federer, incidentally, was also Samaai’s favorite player).

 Tennis, like other modern sporting codes, came to South Africa with colonialism.
 Unlike those others, tennis as a game became more associated with white elites and with money.
 The cost of playing (finding a court, court fees, equipment, the right attire) was prohibitive.
-As a result, tennis never developed the political or social connotations of sports like cricket (with English South Africans and false notions of equality), rugby (Afrikaner nationalism and white resilience and triumph in the face of international criticism of Apartheid) or soccer and boxing (with black mass participation, fame and class mobility) under Apartheid.
-(It is worth mentioning that sports like rugby and cricket have deep histories among the black population that parallel or even predate that of whites, but that the idea that black people came to them late, persists.)
+As a result, tennis never developed the political or social connotations of sports like cricket (with English South Africans and false notions of equality), rugby (Afrikaner nationalism and white resilience and triumph in the face of international criticism of Apartheid) or soccer and boxing (with black mass participation, fame and some class mobility) under Apartheid.
+It is worth mentioning that sports like rugby and cricket have deep histories among the black population that parallel or even predate that of whites, but that the idea that black people came to them late, persists.

 As for professional tennis in and from South Africa – both under apartheid and now – it is mostly white players who represent the country overseas.
 Even when South Africa was the subject of sports sanctions, white players still played overseas.
 The ITF ostensibly banned South Africa from international tennis, but the country still fielded all white Davis Cup teams into the late 1970s after the ITF let South Africa qualify via the Latin American region.
-(In one case, in 1978, when the sports boycott movement against Apartheid nearly derailed a Davis Cup tie between South Africa and the USA in Nashville, Tennessee, the white South African Tennis Union recruited a 18 year old coloured tennis player, Peter Lamb, then on a college scholarship in the United States to the team to deflect criticism of its racist policies.
+(In one case, in 1978, when the sports boycott movement against Apartheid nearly derailed a Davis Cup tie between South Africa and the USA in Nashville, Tennessee, the white South African Tennis Union recruited a 18 year-old coloured tennis player, Peter Lamb, then on a college scholarship in the United States to the team to deflect criticism of its racist policies.
+It was all a publicity stunt to deflect.
 They had no intention to play Lamb.)
 On top of it, white South Africans weren’t banned from competing as individuals internationally.
 As a result, players like Forbes, Cliff Drysdale, Ray Moore, and later Johan Kriek and Kevin Curran, still played world tennis on the ITF circuit throughout and right till the end of Apartheid.